-- Writing abstracts and reviews; - Translations - Active participation, through papers, panels, symposia, etc., in meetings and conferences of local, state or regional national or international professional organizations. - Effective sharing of research findings and innovations, consulting experience, and related activities with colleagues and students. - Successfully involving students in ongoing research and/or innovation; and the mentoring of students that leads to the presentation of research and other creative works. - Major editorial responsibilities for publications or programming which have local or state distribution and which shall serve informational needs. - Editing of book chapters. - Acquisition of significant awards, commissions, prizes, honors, fellowships, or grants. - Preparation, writing, and submission of grant proposals. - Disseminating knowledge and creative approaches to teaching methods and techniques, including publication or presentation of posters at professional meetings. - Unpublished or open access material clearly resulting in benefit to the operations or stature of the Library. - Appearances on media that contribute to the advancement of librarianship and/or scholarly activities - Publications in popular media with national readership - Earning a second Masters degree or a PhD in a subject field related to the librarian's work activities.
+- Abstracts, brief book reviews, or encyclopedia entries - Peer reviewed conference proceedings at the national or international level - Translations - Active participation, through papers, panels, symposia, etc., in meetings and conferences of local, state or regional national or international professional organizations. - Effective sharing of research findings and innovations, consulting experience, and related activities with colleagues and students. - Successfully involving students in ongoing research and/or innovation; and the mentoring of students that leads to the presentation of research and other creative works. - Major editorial responsibilities for publications or programming which have local or state distribution and which shall serve informational needs. - Editing of a book chapter. - Acquisition of significant awards, commissions, prizes, honors, fellowships, or grants. - Preparation, writing, and submission of grant proposals. - Disseminating knowledge and creative approaches to teaching methods and techniques, including publication or presentation of posters at professional meetings. - Unpublished or open access material clearly resulting in benefit to the operations or stature of the Library and WMC. - Appearances on media that contribute to the advancement of writing center studies and/or scholarly activities. - Contributions to campus or unit publications such as training manuals or writing guide - Publications in popular media with national readership.

+Earning a second Masters degree or a PhD in a subject field related to the center director's work activities.